quarto-dev/quarto-web/docs/websites/website-tools.md

 ## Dark and Light Themes

 Quarto websites can support both a light and dark mode.
-For example, you may used the `Flatly` and `Darkly` themes (which are designed to be used in tandem as dark and light appearances) as:
+For example, you may used the `flatly` and `darkly` themes (which are designed to be used in tandem as dark and light appearances) as:

 ``` {.yaml}
 theme: